Repost (because now all sorts of states in these USA are pushing for making the fact of the Seal of Confession a felony offense). ///

 “I agree.
 He’s not going to like it,” repeated my interlocutor, agitated.

 “That’s right, and I’m not going to give him absolution because if I did, with his wife and kids still there, and with him still in the local mafia, he would just kill again.
-You can’t get out of the mafia because you say you all of a sudden have conscience problems.
+You can’t get out of the mafia because you say you all of a sudden have conscience problems because you went to confession to the local priest.
 You have to disappear.
 So,” I now asked, turning the tables altogether, “what’s he going to do with me?”

 “He’s going to shoot you on the spot,” he said, despairing, “because he will think that you are then not obliged by the seal of confession, and he thinks he will not be able to keep you silent.”